-Since the announced moratorium is not deemed a significant contract amendment (not resulting in derecognition) for the loans in question, and the interest income is financially settled at a later date, the Company suffers a "loss" because the net present value of future cash flows decreases given the discounting with the original effective interest rate.
+Since the announced moratorium is not deemed a significant contract amendment (not resulting in derecognition) for the loans in question, and the interest income is financially settled at a later date, the Company suffers a "loss", the net present value of future cash flows decreases given the discounting with the original effective interest rate.

 The lump-sum impact on profit or loss was determined and booked for each contract affected, and given their significance they were highlighted on a separate line item in the statement of comprehensive income (Loss from contract amendments due to payment moratorium).
-The overall impact for 2021 pulled the reporting-year profit down by HUF 0.8 billion (2020: HUF 2.3 billion).
+The overall impact for 2022 in respect of loans pulled the reporting-year profit down by HUF 0.1 billion (2021: HUF 0.8 billion).